Te Kauwhata railway station: Reopening

 A 2018 report to Waikato Regional Council suggested reopening in 2023, as the station has 3 tracks and "Te Kauwhata was considered to be the easiest of these stations to reactivate", the main work being raising the platform.
 The initial Te Huia train, to commence in August 2020, will not stop at Te Kauwhata.
-In 2020 reopening of the platform was put forward as a COVID-19 recovery scheme, at an estimated cost of $10m.
+In 2020 reopening of the platform was put forward as part of a scheme to help the region recover from the economic impact of the COVID-19 pandemic, at an estimated cost of $10m.